Courtesy of Visit Oxford

-Back to the food crawl: Head to The Times in the newly redone 1929 S&W Cafeteria building for housemade pretzels with apple brandy cheese.
-Then enjoy some live jazz at throwback boîte Save Me the Waltz to kick-start an evening at Asheville’s new saloons.
-First stop: Chemist, designed with a nod to Prohibition-era apothecaries, to sip its barrel-rested gin gimlets.
-Next: the leafy outdoor patio at the wood-fired brewery Cursus Kĕmē, which opened in 2018 in a onetime tractor repair shop.
+Back to the food crawl: Head to the Times in the redone 1929 S&W Cafeteria building for housemade pretzels with apple brandy cheese.
+On to Chemist, designed with a nod to Prohibition-era apothecaries, to sip its barrel-rested gin gimlets.
+Then the leafy outdoor patio at the wood-fired brewery Cursus Kĕmē, which opened in 2018 in a onetime tractor repair shop.

 After all these bites, beers, and craft cocktails, an actual meal may be in order.
 Luckily, the restaurant back at the Foundry Hotel, Benne on Eagle, has been getting national press for its young chef Ashleigh Shanti and her kitchen’s tasty output, traditional African American dishes with a distinctly Blue Ridge accent.

 Best for: Beach town vibes